alexiaales/SpotitPy/README.md

 # ColocPy

-  ColocPy is  a novel automatic tool for object based colocalization which comes in a simple GUI that requires no programming experience hence rendering it ideal for researchers at all levels.
-It allows the user to select the images of interest and perform i) an automated and robust image segmentation for region of interest identification (ROI), ii) contemporary pre-processing manipulations and iii) an in depth analysis of the co-localization between objects in two different channels.
+We present a novel automatic tool for object based colocalization which comes in a simple graphical user interface that requires no programming experience hence rendering it ideal for researchers at all levels.
+ColocPy allows the user to select the images of interest and perform: i) an automated and robust segmentation of the region of interest (ROI), ii) contemporary pre-processing manipulations for de-noising  and iii) an in depth analysis of the co-localization between objects in two different channels.
-   Outputs include data visualization, to decide upon appropriate analysis and an excel file with all the quantitative analysis.
-ColocPy is meant to simplify colocalization analysis for experimentalists, however it can also be simply be used to identify cells and particles in each channel idependently.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+We have developed a free and open source tool implemented in python which allows an object based colocalization analysis with quantifications.
+The algorithm per se is implemented in both a user friendly plugin and in a command line version which enables more flexible processing options.
+This tool is applicable to a large variety of biological objects and provides a novel automated approach to extract quantifiable results of object based colocalization analysis while incorporating algorithms for background and noise suppression.
+The software generates two complementary outputs, one with the quantifications of the selected image and another for visual inspection of the analysis.
+Together we provide researchers with a user friendly tool that allows to perform a fast, reproducible and robust way of quantifying co-localized particles within a limited time.
+To illustrates the performance of this software we have applied it on the dataset.

 ### Local Installion